Check out our exemption checklists on the forms and documents page!

 For taxable years 2013 and thereafter, the maximum reduction is $5,000 in all counties.
 To file for a Senior Citizen Homestead Exemption you will need:

 1. Copy of Birth Certificate, Illinois Driver’s License, or Illinois TH

 2. Copy of current Tax Bill or P.I.N. (property index number)

 Senior Citizens Assessment Freeze Exemption

-This exemption freezes the assessment on your property if your total household income is $65,000 or less for 2020, and you are applying for 2021.
-The form is now on this website under forms and documents.
+This exemption freezes the assessment on your property if your total household income is $65,000 or less for 2022, and you are applying for 2023.
+The form will be on this website under forms and documents in late spring.
+We are allowed to go back one year and the 2022 form is on the website now.
 This exemption may be claimed in addition to those described above.
 This exemption freezes your assessment but does not freeze your tax rate; you need to understand that the actual taxes which you pay may continue to increase based upon the amounts levied by the taxing bodies where you reside (school, park, village or city, township, etc.).
 The filing deadlines for this exemption is usually July 1 of each year.
 To receive this exemption you must:

 • Have fulfilled a property residency requirement as explained on the application form.

 • Be age 65 or older.

 • Please note that this exemption is income based and therefore, must be renewed annually.
 The Supervisor of Assessments for the County mails applications to all taxpayers receiving the Senior Freeze Exemption the previous year.

 Disabled Persons’ Homestead Exemption